Adobe Premiere Elements

 Premiere Elements Alternatives

-Adobe Premiere Pro (Windows / MacOS)
+Adobe Premiere Pro (Windows / macOS)

-Cyberlink PowerDirector (Windows only)
+Cyberlink PowerDirector (Windows / macOS)

-Wondershare Filmora (Windows / MacOS)
+Wondershare Filmora (Windows / macOS)

 Adobe Premiere Elements is a great program for users who are new to the world of video editing.
 It has excellent introductory tutorials and step-by-step creation wizards to quickly turn media into polished videos, but it’s also powerful enough that you can customize almost every aspect of your video production.
 The device support is fairly limited, but this issue is simple enough to work around as long as you’re comfortable copying files between your devices manually.